sheam/template-scaffolder/README.md

 `DistinctQuestion` objects, as defined by the Inquirer user prompter.
 The function form is handy if you need access to the instance name.

-You can read more about what a `DistincQuestion` is by looking at the (3rd party) **inquirer** documentation [here](https://github.com/SBoudrias/Inquirer.js#questions).
+You can read more about what a `DistinctQuestion` is by looking at the (3rd party) **inquirer** documentation [here](https://github.com/SBoudrias/Inquirer.js#questions).

 Answers to prompts will be placed available in templates as variables